 West German Working Lines

-Remember all police German Shepherds dogs that you have seen in movies or real life and all the qualities that they possess – hard worker, high pain tolerance, high intelligent – and you will get West German Working Lines.
+Remember all police German Shepherds dogs that you have seen in movies or real life and all the qualities that they possess – hard worker, high pain tolerance, high intelligence – and you will get West German Working Lines.

 A Great Police Dog